-The Academy of Richmond County Council will not increase the size of the Council beyond the standard seven (7).
+The Richmond Hill K-8 School Council will not increase the size of the Council beyond the standard seven (7).

 Section 5.
 Terms of service

 Terms of office of council members shall be staggered with the terms of half its members expiring each year.